An introduction to 2d conformal field theory: Free boson and free fermion

 \subsubsection{Mapping to Complex Plane}

-By introducing a coordinate transformation $z=e^{2\pi w/\ell}$, the cylinder can be mapped onto the plane.
-Unlike in the free bosons theory, $\psi$ has conformal dimension $1/2$, which leads to a prefactor given by the definition of conformal transformation for a primary field \eqref{def-quasi-primary-field},
+By applying the coordinate transformation \( z = e^{{2\pi w}/{L}} \), the cylinder is mapped onto the plane.
+Unlike in the free boson theory, the field \( y \) possesses a conformal dimension of \(1/2 \), which introduces a prefactor in accordance with the conformal transformation properties of a primary field \eqref{def-quasi-primary-field}:

 Therefore, on the plane, the mode expansion changes to